hashgraph/guardian/docs/guardian/demo-guide/carbon-offsets/verra-afforestation-reforestation-and-revegetation-arr-v0.1.md

 ## Policy Guide

-Typically, the way we start the demonstration is by logging in as a Standard Registry.&#x20;
+Typically, the way we start the demonstration is by logging in as a Standard Registry.

 Create a Standard Registry user if you haven't done so already.